Skip to content

 Azure Quantum, through its QDK and Q#, provides a QPU-agnostic software platform for quantum development, similar to NVIDIA CUDA-Q. However, Azure Quantum is a managed cloud service with a freemium model for accessing its resources and partner hardware, while CUDA-Q is primarily an open-source software platform designed for local and hybrid supercomputing environments.

-+Is NVIDIA CUDA-Q free?
+Is NVIDIA CUDA-Q yours?